Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

-By law, you must provide a 30-day grace period for COBRA payments from former employees and their dependents.
+Regardless of the temporary suspension provided during the Outbreak Period, by law, you must provide a 30-day grace period for COBRA payments from former employees and their dependents.
 You may provide a longer grace period if you choose.
-It is important to frequently check with the DOL and IRS for notices regarding applicable COBRA notice periods.
+It is important to frequently check with the USDOL and IRS for notices regarding applicable COBRA notice periods.

-According to the DOL, the guiding principle for plans must be to act reasonably, prudently, and in the interest of the workers and their families who rely on their health plans for their physical and economic well-being.
-In response to Hurricane Harvey, the DOL stated that plan fiduciaries should make reasonable accommodations to prevent the loss of benefits for failure to pay or timely respond to an election notice, for example, to minimize the possibility of individuals losing benefits because of a failure to comply with pre-established timeframes due to the hurricane.
-However, any extensions of grace periods or waivers of COBRA deadlines must be cleared with your insurer or stop-loss carrier.
+According the USDOL, the guiding principle for plans must be to act reasonably, prudently, and in the interest of the workers and their families who rely on their health plans for their physical and economic well-being.
+In response to past severe hurricanes, the USDOL stated that plan fiduciaries should make reasonable accommodations to prevent the loss of benefits for failure to pay or timely respond to an election notice, for example, to minimize the possibility of individuals losing benefits because of a failure to comply with pre-established timeframes due to the hurricane.
+However, any extensions of grace periods or waivers of COBRA deadlines must be cleared with your insurer or stop loss carrier.

 We've told employees to send COBRA payments to an address that no longer exists or no longer receives mail.
 What do we do?

 Go to the post office and fill out a business forwarding card or go to www.usps.com and change your address online.
 In light of this, you may want to extend grace periods to ensure coverage is not lost.
-However, any extensions of grace periods or waivers of COBRA deadlines must be cleared with your insurer or stop loss carrier.
+However, any extensions of grace periods or waivers of COBRA deadlines beyond those provided during the COVID-19 Outbreak Period must be cleared with your insurer or stop loss carrier.